zishang520/socket.io/servers/engine/README.md

 #### engine.Socket

-A representation of a client. _Inherits from events.EventEmitter_.
+A representation of a client. _Inherits from types.EventEmitter_.

 ##### Events